gromacs/gromacs/docs/install-guide/index.rst

 Optional build components
 -------------------------
 * Compiling to run on NVIDIA GPUs requires CUDA_
+* Compiling to run on AMD GPUs requires OpenCL_
 * An external Boost library can be used to provide better implementation support for smart pointers and exception handling, but the |Gromacs| source bundles a subset of Boost 1.55.0 as a fallback
 * Hardware-optimized BLAS and LAPACK libraries are useful for a few of the |Gromacs| utilities focused on normal modes and matrix manipulation, but they do not provide any benefits for normal simulations.
-Configuring these are discussed at `linear algebra libraries`_.
+Configuring these is discussed at `linear algebra libraries`_.
 * The built-in |Gromacs| trajectory viewer ``gmx view`` requires X11 and Motif/Lesstif libraries and header files.
 You may prefer to use third-party software for visualization, such as VMD_ or PyMol_.
-* An external TNG library for trajectory-file handling can be used, but TNG 1.7.3 is bundled in the |Gromacs| source already
+* An external TNG library for trajectory-file handling can be used, but TNG 1.7.6 is bundled in the |Gromacs| source already
 * zlib is used by TNG for compressing some kinds of trajectory data
 * Running the |Gromacs| test suite requires libxml2
-* Building the |Gromacs| documentation requires ImageMagick, pdflatex, bibtex, doxygen, python, sphinx and pygments.
+* Building the |Gromacs| documentation requires ImageMagick, pdflatex, bibtex, doxygen, python 2.7, sphinx and pygments.
 * The |Gromacs| utility programs often write data files in formats suitable for the Grace plotting tool, but it is straightforward to use these files in other plotting programs, too.